irmen/Pyro4/docs/source/config.rst

 ======================= ======= ============== =======
 environment variable    type    default        meaning
 ======================= ======= ============== =======
 PYRO_LOGLEVEL           string  *not set*      The log level to use for Pyro's logger (DEBUG, WARN, ...)
-See Python's standard :py:mod:`logging` module for the allowed values.
+See Python's standard :py:mod:`logging` module for the allowed values (https://docs.python.org/2/library/logging.html#levels).
 If it is not set, no logging is being configured.
 PYRO_LOGFILE            string  pyro.log       The name of the log file.
 Use {stderr} to make the log go to the standard error output.
 ======================= ======= ============== =======